rmanoka/async-scoped/README.md

-While the future combinators such as `for_each_concurrent` offer concurrency, they are bundled as a single `Task` structure by the executor, and hence are not driven parallelly.
+While the future combinators such as `for_each_concurrent` offer concurrency, they are bundled as a single `Task` structure by the executor, and hence are not driven in parallel.
 This can be seen when benchmarking a reasonable number (> ~1K) of I/O futures, or a few CPU heavy futures.

 ## Usage